Lausi95/game-of-threes/README.md

 I think there is a typo on the definition and it should state [-1, 0, 1].
 I assume this to be the case for this implementation.

-## Technologies
+## Technologies & Paradigms
-- Language: Kotlin
+- Kotlin
-- Framework: Spring-Boot
+- Spring-Boot
-- Communication: Kafka
+- Kafka
+- Domain-Driven Design
+- Onion Architecture

 ## Build and Run
 To build and run the app(s) just go for docker-compose: